- Home

 - 2033 Projected Market Size: USD 32.91 Billion

-Furthermore, prebiotics have a wide variety of applications, including texture enhancement and sweetening agents in the food and beverage industry.
+This, in turn, will drive the market growth over the forecast period.
+Prebiotics have a wide range of applications, including as texture enhancers and sweetening agents in the food and beverage industry.
 The growing concerns with respect to sugar diseases are expected to drive the product growth over the forecast period.
 In addition, the major prebiotic ingredients, such as inulin and Fructo-Oligosaccharide (FOS), have demand from products that require low-calorie sweetening taste, thus propelling the overall prebiotic sector growth over the forecast period.

 Ingredients Insights

-The inulin segment led the market, accounting for a share of 30.21% in 2024, due to its wide application, high functional versatility, and proven health benefits.
+The inulin segment led the prebiotics market, accounting for a share of 29.6% in 2025, driven by its wide application, high functional versatility, and proven health benefits.
 Derived mainly from chicory root, inulin is a natural, plant-based fiber that effectively promotes the growth of beneficial gut bacteria such as bifidobacteria, supporting digestive health and improving nutrient absorption.
 Its mild sweetness, fat-replacement properties, and ability to enhance texture make it a preferred ingredient in food and beverage formulations, such as dairy products, bakery items, and dietary supplements.
 Moreover, inulin’s compatibility with clean-label and low-calorie product trends aligns with rising consumer demand for healthier, natural ingredients.

 Source Insights

-The roots segment accounted for the largest revenue share of 49.22% in the global prebiotics industry in 2024.
-Roots, particularly those of plants such as chicory, Jerusalem artichoke, and dandelion, are rich natural sources of inulin and fructo-oligosaccharides (FOS), two of the most widely used and clinically validated prebiotic ingredients.
+The roots segment led the prebiotics industry, accounting for the largest revenue share of 49.0% in 2025.
+Roots, particularly those of plants like chicory, Jerusalem artichoke, and dandelion, are rich natural sources of inulin and fructo-oligosaccharides (FOS), two of the most widely used and clinically validated prebiotic ingredients.
 These root-derived prebiotics are highly effective in stimulating the growth of beneficial gut bacteria and improving digestive health.
 Moreover, roots offer a sustainable, plant-based, and easily extractable source, aligning well with the growing consumer demand for natural and clean-label ingredients.
 The extensive use of root-based prebiotics in food, beverage, and dietary supplement formulations, combined with their cost-effectiveness and well-established supply chains.

-Fruits & vegetables segment is anticipated to witness the fastest CAGR of 15.4% from 2025 to 2033, due to their natural, nutrient-rich composition and strong alignment with the global shift toward clean-label, plant-based, and functional foods.
-Fruits and vegetables such as bananas, apples, asparagus, onions, and leeks contain naturally occurring fibers such as pectin, which support gut microbiota health while also providing vitamins, antioxidants, and phytonutrients that enhance overall wellness.
+The fruits & vegetables segment is anticipated to witness a CAGR of 15.4% from 2026 to 2033, due to their natural, nutrient-rich composition and strong alignment with the global shift toward clean-label, plant-based, and functional foods.
+Fruits and vegetables such as bananas, apples, asparagus, onions, and leeks contain naturally occurring fibers, such as pectin, which support gut microbiota health while also providing vitamins, antioxidants, and phytonutrients that enhance overall wellness.
 As consumers become more health-conscious and seek foods offering multiple benefits beyond basic nutrition, the use of fruit- and vegetable-derived prebiotics has gained traction.

 Form Insights

-The powder/crystal segment held the largest revenue share of 54.62% in 2024.
+The powdered prebiotics market segment held the largest revenue share of 54.62% in 2025.
 Powdered prebiotics have a longer shelf life, are easier to store and transport, and can be seamlessly incorporated into various product formulations, including dietary supplements, bakery goods, beverages, and infant nutrition.
 Their ability to blend uniformly without altering the taste or texture of finished products makes them highly preferred by manufacturers.
-Moreover, powders offer flexible dosing and formulation advantages in both food and pharmaceutical applications.
+Additionally, powders offer flexible dosing and formulation advantages in both food and pharmaceutical applications.

-Liquid prebiotics segment is anticipated to witness a CAGR of 14.6% from 2025 to 2033.
+Liquid prebiotics are anticipated to witness a CAGR of 14.6% from 2026 to 2033.
 Liquid prebiotics offer superior solubility and faster absorption, making them ideal for use in health drinks, smoothies, and infant formulas.
-In addition, liquid form enable better taste masking and uniform distribution in formulations, which enhances product quality and consumer appeal.
+Additionally, they enable better taste masking and more uniform distribution in formulations, enhancing product quality and consumer appeal.
 The rising popularity of functional beverages and nutraceutical syrups, along with advancements in liquid formulation technologies, has further fueled their demand.
 Moreover, the shift toward personalized nutrition and the increasing focus on digestive wellness through daily consumption formats are driving the global adoption of liquid prebiotics.

 Functionality Insights

-Gut health segment held the largest revenue share of the global prebiotics industry in 2024, accounting for 38.79%.
+The gut health segment led the prebiotics industry, accounting for the largest revenue share of 38.5%.
 Prebiotics play a crucial role in promoting the growth of beneficial gut bacteria, improving intestinal balance, and enhancing nutrient absorption, making them essential for overall digestive health.
-With growing awareness of the gut microbiome’s influence on immunity, metabolism, and even mental well-being, consumers are increasingly prioritizing gut health through the use of functional foods and supplements.
-In addition, the rising prevalence of gastrointestinal disorders, unhealthy dietary habits, and antibiotic use has intensified the need for natural gut-supporting ingredients.
+With growing awareness of the gut microbiome’s influence on immunity, metabolism, and even mental well-being, consumers are increasingly prioritizing gut health using functional foods and supplements.
+Additionally, the rising prevalence of gastrointestinal disorders, unhealthy dietary habits, and antibiotic use has intensified the need for natural gut-supporting ingredients.

 Application Insights